All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 CJC-1295 is a 30-amino-acid synthetic peptide that mimics growth hormone-releasing hormone (GHRH).
 By binding to GHRH receptors on the pituitary gland, it stimulates the natural production and release of growth hormone (GH).
 This GH then triggers the liver to produce IGF-1 (insulin-like growth factor 1), the molecule responsible for many of GH's downstream effects throughout the body.

 CJC-1295 is available with DAC (Drug Affinity Complex) for extended action or without DAC (Mod GRF 1-29) for shorter-duration pulses.
-Both forms are widely used in clinical peptide therapy for growth hormone optimization.
+Both forms are widely used in clinical peptide therapy for growth hormone improvement.

 Inflammation is a normal and necessary immune response.
 Acute inflammation, the kind that helps heal a cut or fight an infection, is protective and self-limiting.
 The problem arises when inflammation becomes chronic: a persistent, low-grade inflammatory state that damages tissues over time rather than protecting them.